 However, there weren’t many possibilities to check out.
 Thankfully, we live in a digital age when a lot of these options started to exploit these methods as much as possible.

 Over the past couple of years, the popularity of cryptocurrency has swept global finances by storm.
-An increasing number of people are becoming more familiar with the world of cryptocurrency, the market, and trading.
+An increasing number of people are becoming more familiar with the world of cryptocurrency, including crypto market making, the market, and trading.
 Many, in fact, are outright claiming that cryptocurrency is the best choice for investment, especially among young people.

 Traders who have enough experience have switched to crypto, however, many are still claiming that the foreign exchange market is still the best choice.
 Now, we are going to take a look at both of these markets, and determine where they are different.
 But first, let us explain what both of these things mean.